SD Legislation + Lobbying

 GETTING THE MESSAGE OUT

 Dakota Rural Action is committed to advocating for and with our members at all levels of government.
 Each year, we send a lobbyist to Pierre to do so at South Dakota’s legislative session – and each year, DRA asks you to give your input and to get involved at the state level.
-When the Legislature is in session, Dakota Rural Action’s lobbyist has two ultimate responsibilities: first, to advocate for our members’ interests directly with legislators and other state officials; and second, to keep our members informed of – and involved in – legislation that directly affects them and their communities.
+When the legislature is in session, Dakota Rural Action’s lobbyist has two ultimate responsibilities: first, to advocate for our members’ interests directly with legislators and other state officials; and second, to keep our members informed of – and involved in – legislation that directly affects them and their communities.

-So, while DRA has a part-time lobbyist in Pierre during the legislative session, her role is not that of a traditional “lobbyist” who speaks directly to legislators on behalf of the company or organization they represent.
 Our lobbyist works before, during, and after the session to inform and educate DRA members about upcoming legislation and to encourage members to directly lobby their legislators themselves.
 This work includes lobby trainings where she teaches members about how to talk to legislators, encouraging members to write letters and emails to their legislators, and hosting lobby days up at the capitol building during the session.
 DRA also encourages members to hold house and community meetings to ensure the general public is informed about the issues during the session, to write letters to the editor to their local newspapers, and to help keep their own communities engaged.
 Meet Our Lobbyist.

 DRA keeps its members up to date with weekly Legislative Updates and a yearly Legislative Guide, both mailed to our membership, as well as a Legislative Blog, updated daily to keep you connected and informed.
 Join today to receive weekly updates in your email or mail box and support grassroots organizing.